Carpk/ShawnKlein/_posts/2016-06-08-the-rest-architecture.md

 #### Cacheable

 Responses must define themselves as cachable or not, to prevent stale or inappropriate data for future requests.
+Improves efficiency, scalability, and performance by partially or completely removing some interactions.

 #### Uniformed Interface

 The uniform interface simplifies and decouples the architecture, which allows each part to evolve independently.
+REST is defined by four interface constraints: identification of resources, manipulation of resources through representations, self-descriptive messages, and hypermedia as the engine of application state.

 #### Layered System

-A client cannot typically tell if it is connected to the end server or an intermediary along the way, that improves system scalability by providing load balacing with shared caches.
+A client cannot typically tell if it is connected to the end server or an intermediary along the way.
+This improves system scalability by providing load balacing with shared caches, limits overall system complexity, and promtes substrate independence.

 #### Code On Demand

 Servers can temporarily extend or customize the view, by transfering execuateable code such as Java applets, and JavaScript.
+An optional contraint used if the architecture gains in benefit.

 For more information, Roy Fielding's doctoral dissertation is hosted on [University of California, Irvine](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).